 Because we are not as spry as we used to be, we slept until noon on Day 2 – no regrets!
-But we had to get up at some point and it was time to explore some new things!
-My friends decided to go to the Zak Bagans Haunted Museum while I took the time to relax by the pool, which cost them $47 a person.
+My friends decided to go to the Zak Bagans Haunted Museum, which cost them $47 a person, while I took the time to relax by the pool.
 They said it was interesting but also really creepy.
 But I actually really enjoyed poolside at the Excalibur!
 It was very relaxing and just the perfect day off.
 After my friends finished up at the museum, we went to Omega Mart at Area 15, and honestly it was AMAZING!
-So cool!
 It’s a Meow Wolf exhibit that mimics a supermarket, but deeper inside is something completely else!
 Complete with slides, secret tunnels, and amazing graphics, effects, and interactive rooms.
 We spent about an hour and a half in here and cost us $55 a person.
 If you want a closer look at what you can see in here, check out my IGTV HERE!

 After that, we had worked up quite an appetite and we had been craving sushi all day!
 So we decided to got to Revolving Sushi which was only about a ten minute drive from Area 15.
 Now, my friends had been there on a previous trip so this was my first time but oh my gosh!!
 It was so cool!
 As soon as we were seated, we could start eating immediately.
 How?
 Because the sushi revolves around on a conveyor belt between the booths and you can pick and choose what you want!
 They put all the fan favorites of sushi on the conveyor belt, each plate has 3 pieces on it, and you pay by the plate which is $2.75 a plate.
 I got STUFFED on sushi with 5 whole plates for $13.75!!!
 Not including tip and tax obviously.
 That’s 15 pieces of sushi, literally almost two full rolls, for the price of ONE whole roll at literally any other sushi place.
 And don’t worry, if you want to order something a little more personalized, you can order on the tablet and once it’s done, it get’s delivered by a little Roomba-type cart above of the conveyor belt.
 If you want to see what this looks like, check out my Tik Tok HERE!